Banxen/ShellcodeToPE/README.md

 # ShellcodeToPE
 Generate PE file for the input Shellcode file for quick debugging.
-Only for 32 bit currently.
+Use only for 32 bit shellcode.